An Oregon woman who accidentally drove her SUV off a 200-foot California cliff detailed how she survived for a week while stranded on a remote beach.

 Injured but able walk, Hernandez said she patrolled the beach — a desolate stretch of rocks and sand covered by fog and nearly invisible to drivers hundreds of feet above — and climbed rocks looking for another person and screamed for help.

-Hernandez said on or around the 3rd day (she wasn’t sure), she was stranded on the beach, she began to feel the effects of dehydration.
+Hernandez said on or around the 3rd day (she wasn’t sure), she began to feel the effects of dehydration.
 Hernandez found a 10-inch radiator hose to siphon off water from a nearby natural spring, Madueno said.

-She said during the day she would climb a rock and call out to far-off cars she could see for help.
+She said during the day she would climb a rock and call out to far-off cars she could see.